Edinburgh Old Town Community Council meets every month (except August).

-- listening to residents and influencing what happens in their areas.
-An introduction to Community Councils
+- listening to residents in Old Town and influencing what happens in their areas.

 - bringing local groups together

-- contributing to local issues including, planning, licensing and environmental projects
+- contributing to local issues such as, planning, licensing and environmental projects

 - developing and delivering local community plans that help improve the experience of living in Old Town.